rjhunjhunwala/Exceptional/README.md

 <pre>PUSH [STACK] [NAME]</pre>
 Pushes the value of name, to the stack called [STACK]

-<pre>PRINT WHATEVER</pre>
+<pre>PRINT Expression possibly containing spaces</pre>

-prints whatever object whatever happens to be at run time, you must specify a line feed yourself...
+prints whatever object the expression evaluates to at run time, you must specify a line feed yourself...

+<pre>print "Hello, World!\n" </pre>
+Prints Hello, World!
+Followed by a trailing newline
+<pre>print 2000+18 </pre>
+Prints 2018

 <pre>NOTE ...</pre>

 This is the only svalid syntax for comments.
+The space is relevant.